durchblicker/pistachio/Readme.md

 I think lamdas are a way "to shoot yourself in the foot with a crossbow".
 What I mean is that lamdas are powerful enough to hurt youself with, yet not powerful enough to fight a modern battle with.

 So wanted/needed more power.
-While lamdas are fully supported, I wanted to use actual JavaScript expressions in my templates.
+So lambdas are not supported; I wanted to use actual JavaScript expressions in my templates.
 This is useful for example in Date and Number formatting, filtering lists, and much more.

 ## So what is pistachio?